 America’s Only Tea Plantation

-Last month I vacationed in South Carolina and visited an American Tea Plantation in Wadmalaw Island.
+Last month I vacationed in South Carolina and visited an American Tea Plantation on Wadmalaw Island.
 It was a brilliant visit.
-My family joined and all agreed, it was one of the highlights of our trip.
+My family joined, and all agreed, it was one of the highlights of our trip.